 hook in React and when should it be used?The useId

-hook generates unique IDs for elements within a component, which is crucial for accessibility by linking form inputs with labels.
+hook generates unique IDs for elements within a component, which is crucial for accessibility by dynamically creating ids that can be used for linking form inputs and labels.
 It guarantees unique IDs across the application even if the component renders multiple times.

 To create and use custom hooks in React: